• Skip to primary navigation

 About William S. Richardson

 William S. Richardson served as the Chief Justice of the Hawaiʻi State Supreme Court from 1966 to 1982.
 He later served as a trustee of what is now Kamehameha Schools/Bishop Estate.
 Prior to his service as the top jurist in Hawai‘i, Chief Justice Richardson was Lieutenant Governor under John A. Burns.
-Before that, he was in the private practice of law, was an advocate for statehood, and served as chairman of the Hawai‘i Democratic Party from 1956 to 1962.
+Before that, he was in the private practice of law, played a key role in the statehood movement, and served as chairman of the Hawai‘i Democratic Party from 1956 to 1962.

 Of Native Hawaiian, Chinese and Caucasian ancestry, Chief Justice Richardson termed himself as “just a local boy from Hawai‘i.”
 He graduated from Roosevelt High School and the University of Hawai‘i at Mānoa.
 He earned his law degree from the University of Cincinnati.
 At the outset of World War II, he volunteered to serve in the U.S. Army and saw combat as a platoon leader with the 1st Filipino Infantry Regiment.
 He was later inducted into the Infantry Officer Candidate School Hall of Fame.